“How Much House Can I Afford?”

 You should know your financial situation before you approach a lender and borrow accordingly.
 Chart out how high your payments would be at different rates by using our mortgage calculator, or any lender’s mortgage calculator.
 Once you know what you can afford to pay on the mortgage, you can get a rough estimate about your housing price.

 When you’re asking how much house can I afford to buy, Don’t forget to add in the other costs of home ownership:

 Having proper expectations set before you start your home search can make the process much more enjoyable, more manageable, and it can help keep your emotions in their proper place during the process.
 For extra reading and great advice:

 Mark Brian, real estate agent in Anderson, South Carolina, has some great advice in his article: “Thinking About Buying a Home?
 Consider This Advice“

 Education is Power

-At the Highland Group, we prefer to give as much information and education as a buyer can use, before, during and after the process of home buying.
+At the Highland Group, we prefer to give as much information and education as a buyer or seller can use, before, during and after the process of home buying or selling.
 An educated consumer makes the best decisions and is a delight to work with.
 Please don’t hesitate to contact us for your own “personal home buyer’s seminar”…we’re delighted to help.

 If you’re in the market for a home in Central Maryland, contact us for some great lenders.
 Contact Chris Highland,